A Useful Ghost: Plot

-Nat's project to mass-exorcise politically inconvenient ghosts is successful, but disgusts March and drives a wedge between the couple.
-March claims that Nat has changed so much he is forgetting who she used to be, and attempts to keep the memory of the eradicated ghosts alive by studying the history of political violence.
-On the day that Nat receives her baby, she sells March out to Dr. Paul.
-However, before this information can be acted upon, March has a coughing fit that knocks over a bust of Nat commissioned by Dr. Paul; the bust falls on March and sends him to the hospital, the injury causing him to either die or at the very least forget Nat for good.
-Nat fades away, leaving a regretful Sumar alone in the hospital with the baby.
+Dr. Paul's project to mass-exorcise politically inconvenient ghosts is successful, but disgusts March and drives a wedge between the couple.
+March claims that Nat has changed so much he is forgetting who she used to be, and attempts to keep the memory of the eradicated ghosts alive by studying the history of the 2010 massacre referenced by Dr. Paul as an origin of vengeful ghosts.
+On the day that Nat receives her baby, she confesses March's activities to Dr. Paul.
+Before this information can be used, March has a coughing fit and collapses knocking himself and a celebratory bust of Nat on the ground.
+X-Ray images of his lungs infer he and his memories of Nat are soon to die.
+She fades away after a final reconciliation with Suman, who is left alone with Nat and March's child.

-Over the course of telling the story, Krong finds himself attracted to the Ladyboy's growing distate for Nat's actions and her willingness to sacrifice her own kind for her personal gain.
+Over the course of his story, Krong finds himself attracted to the Ladyboy's distaste for Nat's willingness to sacrifice her own kind for her personal gain.
 The two make love, and the Ladyboy deduces that Krong is not actually the repairman but the ghost haunting his vacuum.
-Krong reveals that he was murdered by having his feet encased in concrete and being thrown into a lake; he is tied to the physical world by his daughter's memories, which, thanks to Nat, are almost completely destroyed by Dr. Paul's electroshock therapy.
+Krong reveals that he was murdered by having his feet encased in concrete and being thrown into a lake; he is tied to the physical world by his daughter's memories, which, thanks to Nat, are almost completely gone.
 They make love again, and the Ladyboy vows to remember Krong as the ghost disappears.

 The Ladyboy dives into the lake and retrieves the concrete block containing Krong's feet, delivering them to Dr. Paul.
 Reconstituted by this act, Krong and a group of other vengeful ghosts invade Dr. Paul's home with the help of his staff and kill him, his family and associates.